 - Management, scientific, and technical consulting services: $70,000

 - Local government: $67,500

 - State government: $64,600

-A junior or entry-level position in environmental health and safety can expect a salary of at least $42,000 per year.
+A front-line or entry-level environmental health and safety manager position can expect an average salary of at least $64,600 per year.

 Senior Environmental Health and Safety Manager Salary